 - (a) Form.
 Complaints must be made on the official form for filing complaints, which is reproduced in the Appendix to these Rules.
-Forms may be obtained by writing or telephoning the Clerk of the Court (see Rule 1(c) for address and telephone number).
-Forms may be picked up in person at the office of the Clerk. - (b) Statement of facts.
+Forms may be obtained from the Court's website, by writing or telephoning the Clerk (see Rule 1(c) for address and telephone number), or in person at the office of the Clerk. - (b) Statement of facts.
 A statement should be attached to the complaint form, setting forth with particularity the facts on which the claim of misconduct or disability is based.
+The statement shall not be longer than five pages (five sides), and the paper size shall be no larger than 81⁄2" by 11".
+Under extraordinary circumstances an allowance for more pages may be granted by the Chief Judge, if a complainant believes he or she cannot address the alleged judicial behavior within five pages.
+If a complaint longer than five pages is submitted, at that time the complainant must include a separate document that explains why a longer submission should be allowed.
+The complainant will be notified if the request is not granted, and the complaint may be re-submitted to conform with page and length requirements.
+The statement of facts shall include -

-The statement should not be longer than five pages (five sides), and the paper size should not be larger than 8 1⁄2" by 11".
-Normally, the statement of facts will include - (1) a statement of what occurred; - (2) the time and place of the occurrence or occurrences; and - (3) any other information that would assist an investigator in checking the facts, such as the presence of a court reporter or other witness and their names and addresses. - (c) Legibility.
-Complaints should be typewritten if possible.
+- (1) a statement of what occurred; - (2) the time and place of the occurrence or occurrences; and - (3) any other information that would assist an investigator in checking the facts, such as the presence of witnesses and their names and addresses. - (c) Legibility.
+Complaints should be typewritten if possible, in a font size 12-point or larger.
 If not typewritten, they must be legible. - (d) Submission of documents.
-Documents such as excerpts from transcripts may be submitted as evidence of the behavior complained about; if they are, the statement of facts should refer to the specific page(s) in the documents on which relevant material appears. - (e) Number of copies.
-If the complaint is about only one judge of the Court, three copies of the complaint form, of the statement of facts, and of any documents submitted must be filed.
-If the complaint is about more than one judge, in addition to the three copies, enough copies must be filed to provide one for each judge complained about in excess of one. - (f) Signature and oath.
-The form must be signed, and the truth of the statements verified in writing under oath.
-As an alternative to taking an oath, the complainant may declare under penalty of perjury, pursuant to 28 U.S.C. § 1746, that the statements are true.
-The complainant's address must also be provided.

-- (g) Anonymous complaints.
+Documents such as excerpts from transcripts may be submitted as evidence of the behavior complained about; if they are, the statement of facts should refer to the specific page(s) in the documents on which relevant material appears.
+The entire complaint must not exceed 15 pages (15 sides), unless a request to exceed the page limit is submitted with the complaint, as described in Rule 2(b), and approved by the Chief Judge. - (e) Number of copies.
+One complete copy of the complaint form, of the statement of facts, and of any supporting documents should be filed. - (f) Signature, contact information, and oath.
+The complaint form filed by the complainant must include the complainant's contact information (including telephone number, street address, and email address), the complainant's signature, and the complainant's verification in writing, under penalty of perjury, of the truth of the statements made in the complaint. - (g) Anonymous complaints.
 Anonymous complaints are not handled under these Rules.
 However, anonymous complaints received by the Clerk will be forwarded to the Chief Judge for such action as the Chief Judge considers appropriate.
 See Rules 18 and 20. - (h) Where to file.
-Complaints should be sent to
+Complaints may be filed by mail or email.
+Complaints filed by mail should be sent to: